RahjIII/lociterm/README.md

 can be made.

 --approve allows the entry to appear in the db without any further security or protocol checks.
-This is useful for adminstrative approval of a game that didn't pass the protocol or port checks, or was offline when it was suggested.
+This is useful for administrative approval of a game that didn't pass the protocol or port checks, or was offline when it was suggested.

 --redact keeps the entry in the db and allows connections via the URL or